Home

 Is the skin itch localized (in one area)?

-- If it is the cause is either a skin parasite such as scabies (mange) or food allergy.
-If nothing changed in the diet, try a mange treatment such as Dermisil for Pet Mange.
+If the itch is only one location, then either a skin parasite such as scabies (mange) or food allergy may be the cause.
+Food is often the cause if you have made a recent adjustment in your dog's diet.
+If nothing changed in the diet, try a mange treatment such as Naturasil

-Are there multiple skin irritations that see to be symetric? (patterns that mirror each other)
+Are there multiple skin irritations that see to be symmetric? (patterns that mirror each other)

 Causes are often internal such as hypothyroidism, hypoadrenocorticism or pemphigus foliaceus.
 Allergies may also be the cause.